-Whether you are shredding your smoked pork butt for a sandwich or enjoying it straight up, this honey barbecue sauce is tangy, smokey and finger-licking good!
+This honey barbecue sauce is tangy, smokey and finger-licking good.
+It’s perfect whether you are shredding a smoked pork butt for a sandwich or enjoying it with some chicken.
 Got leftovers?
 Find leftover pulled pork recipes here.

 Smoked Pulled Pork Ingredients